 Q: How much will this cost?

 A: This is a very common question.
 The difficulty is that cost is dependent on treatment.
 Different types of treatment such as exercise, manual therapy, electrical stimulation etc., are different costs.
 In most cases, insurance will cover some or all of Physical Therapy treatments.
-Call us for a free consultation to determine your insurance benefits and an estimate of your out-of-pocket costs.
+Call us; We can help you determine your insurance benefits and provide an estimate of your out-of-pocket costs.

 Q: Will my insurance cover this?

 A: Our Doctors of Physical Therapy are In-Network providers for all the major insurance companies in South Dakota, and many others regionally or nationally.
 Coverage for Physical Therapy is dependent on your insurance plan.
 Physical Therapy is a covered service with all insurance companies, but there may be some out of pocket expenses such as co-pays, deductibles or co-insurance.
 For Life Therapy’s amazing office staff will contact your insurance company to get specifics for you.

 Q: Do I need a Doctor's Order or Referral before starting Physical Therapy?

 A: The state of South Dakota was one of the first states to approve direct access to Physical Therapy in 1985.
 This means you DO NOT need to have an order from your Doctor to come to Physical Therapy.
 In some cases your insurance may still require a referral from your doctor.
 At this time more than 90% of insurance companies and plans realize the cost savings by allowing you to go to Physical Therapy without seeing your doctor first and do not require a referral.
 The For Life Therapy Office Staff will be able to find this out.
 This does not mean we stay out of contact with your medical doctor; In fact we pride ourselves on remaining in close contact with your medical doctor throughout treatment